Donnette Noble

 Biography:

-Her Master's thesis, a mixed methodological study, examined human resource managers' perceptions of the impact of domestic violence on the workplace.
+Her master's thesis, a mixed methodological study, examined human resource managers' perceptions of the impact of domestic violence on the workplace.
 Her doctoral dissertation (a qualitative study) addressed Black leadership as informed by Barack Obama's 2008 presidential campaign.
 Her current research interests include social justice, social responsibility, and civic learning and democratic engagement.